yiisoft/validator/docs/guide/result.md

 #### Error messages indexed by path

 This is probably the most advanced representation offered by built-in methods.
-The grouping is done by path - a concatenated attribute sequence showing location of errored value within a data structure.
-A separator is customizable, dot notation is set as default one.
+The grouping is done by path - a concatenated attribute sequence showing the location of errored value within a data structure.
+A separator is customizable, dot notation is set as the default one.
 Use the following `Result` API call:

 ```php
 use Yiisoft\Validator\Result;